nextgis/nextgis_frontend/input/webmap.api.md

     getControl<K extends keyof MapControls>(control: K, options?: MapControls[K]): C | undefined;
     // (undocumented)
     getControlContainer(): HTMLElement | undefined;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@nextgis/webmap" does not have an export "createControl"
+    //
     // (undocumented)
     removeControl(control: C): void;
 }